Patrick Watson (musician): In popular culture

 The song "The Great Escape" was featured on episode 16 of the third season of Grey's Anatomy, which aired on February 15, 2007; on a Tropicana Canada commercial; in the movie One Week starring Joshua Jackson; in the 2010 movie The High Cost of Living; in the season 2 finale of World of Jenks; and in the 2008 movie Mommy Is at the Hairdresser's (Maman est chez le coiffeur).
 The song was also used for the finale of the television show ReGenesis.
 Also, the song "Noisy Sunday" was featured on the season 3 premiere of the TV show The Walking Dead.
 The song was also featured on the 2012 indie movie Struck by Lightning.
 The songs "Big Bird in a Small Cage", "Into Giants", "Blackwind" and "Lighthouse" were featured in the 2013 film The F Word.
 The song "Good Morning Mr. Wolf" was featured on season 3 episode 10 of Ray Donovan in 2015.

 In 2008, Watson composed the soundtrack for the French-Canadian film It's Not Me, I Swear!
 (C'est pas moi, je le jure!).
 The soundtrack features collaborations by Elie Dupuis and the star of the movie, who was 12 years old at the time.

 The song "Lighthouse" from the album Adventures in Your Own Backyard was featured in the TV shows American Idol, Haven, The Blacklist and The Disappearance in addition to the film Yves Saint Laurent.

 The song "Words in the Fire" was sampled in the 2012 hit single of the Nigerian hip hop artist MI ABAGA, titled "Ashes" in memory of four students who were killed in an unprovoked attack that same year.

 The song "that home" appeared in episode five of season two of the American series Suits.

 The song "Lighthouse" is featured in an Ikea advert in the UK.

 "To Build a Home" was featured in the 2016 video game Steep.

 In 2017, the song "To Build a Home" was featured in the season 5 finale of the hit Netflix original series Orange Is the New Black.

 On 1 January 2018, the song "Love Songs for Robots" featured in season 3 episode 4 of the Netflix drama series Lovesick.

 The song "To Build a Home" was also featured in the end of the January 23, 2018 episode of This Is Us, at the end of the episode.

 In 2020, the song "Here Comes the River" was used at the end of episode 6 of The Walking Dead: World Beyond.

+At the 2026 Winter Olympics, the British figure skating pair Anastasia Vaipan-Law and Luke Digby performed to "Lighthouse" in their short program.